-Builder and Developer Magazine Highlights Epcon Franchise Opportunity
+Builder and Developer Magazine Highlights Epcon Franchising Opportunity

-National publication praises Epcon’s commitment to building ranch-style homes that are popular with 55+ buyers as the key to our sustained success
+National publication praises Epcon’s commitment to building ranch-style homes that are popular with 55+ buyers as the key to continued success

 Builder and Developer magazine, a trusted source for builders nationwide, recently highlighted the Epcon home building franchise system and our focus on building great homes and developing communities that are popular with 55+ buyers.